 After finishing college, I went back to school for nutrition since I just had to learn more.

 Even now living in Spain, twenty years later, I continue to learn from the locals.
 My perspective as an American dietitian and Mediterranean mom has afforded me the chance to try, test and tweak various approaches to feeding my family.
 There is not one diet to rule them all, and no one has it all figured out when it comes to food and health.
 Yet, we can pay more attention to the cultures where people feel better and live longer—such as Mediterraneans.

 Since those early years in France to my current life in Spain, I've been paying attention.
 I´ve been watching, asking, sharing, learning, testing, teaching. . .and eating.

 As a result, I have incorporated my discoveries, experiences, and professional knowledge into my modern-day method, which I call the Rooted and Rustic Approach.
 It´s meant as a guide to help us navigate through the barrage of nutrition overload, fad diets, and food marketing.
 It serves as a simple guide for eating better and living longer—based on both science and culture.
 You can see the details how I created it here.

 power to nourish your mission in life.

 Whatever your ambitions in life may be, you want to feel your best as you pursue them!

 Your mission might be to raise amazing children. . .or, share your talents with others. . .or, do the work you love. . .or, see the world.

-My mission is to help superwomen—mothers, daughters, sisters, and grandmothers—eat better, nourish health, and power their mission in life.
+My mission is to help superwomen—mothers, daughters, sisters, and grandmothers—nourish health and power their missions in life.